 A: The legal aspect of dealing with a pedestrian accident begins with contacting the authorities and emergency services after the incident.
 You are legally required to report any accidents to the authorities, especially those involving pedestrians, and this act must be a priority.
 Following your contact with authorities, you must remain at the scene and wait for their arrival, ensuring that the pedestrian struck is kept still to avoid any further injuries.

 How to Handle Pedestrian Accidents

 Getting into a car accident is never on the forefront of anyone’s mind, driver and pedestrian alike.
 In some situations, it is avoidable, but in others, negligence from drivers or pedestrians can lead to serious accidents.
-Finding legal representation after a traffic accident is imperative to solving any legal issues resulting from the accident, and at Guenard Bozarth, LLP, we can help.
+Finding a Sacramento personal injury lawyer after a traffic accident is imperative to solving any legal issues resulting from the accident, and at Guenard Bozarth, LLP, we can help.
 For more information on our pedestrian accident services, visit our website and contact us today.